lkrsova/lkrsova.github.io/_posts/2022-07-23-vonrestorff-effect.md

 One thing that immediately struck me about *Stray* is how effectively their designers used light and color coding to navigate player throughout the complex, highly vertical and dense cyberpunk city.
 True, oftentimes it's a bit too much on the nose but it also makes the game rather relaxing, less demanding or taxing on player's cognitive capacity.

 #### What do I mean?
 Right at the beginning, when you land on all four from an unexpected fall, you find yourself in a dark, dimly lit gutter.
 The only thing you see is both proverbial and real light in the distance, signaling you where you need to be headed next.
-A cutscene interrupts your contemplation, a blinking orange light appears over the door, which abruptly opens and shows you the way out.
+As you're pondering about your current situation, a cutscene interrupts your contemplation and a blinking orange light appears over the door, which abruptly opens and shows you the way out.

 This is just one of the cases where level design of Stray uses color coding and light to navigate its players on an intended path.
 Below is just a couple of examples of what I mean -- notice neon signs, lit spaces and other ways that relies on a cognitive bias called **perceptual salience**.
 (Don't worry about spoilers, I took screenshots from the very early stage of the game.)